Explaining printed Freepost envelopes from the Royal Mail in 2026

 Already got a licence?
 You'll need the modern "Response Services Barcode" added to your existing artwork.

-Back in April 2014, the Royal Mail introduced an additional font-based barcode to the licence plate area in the top left of envelopes, which must be added to your additional artwork (if you've got Freepost envelopes before).
-You can supply it by entering the 12-digit licence numbering into their Response Services Artwork Generator and pick the "Response Services Barcode" only, remembering that DL and C5 are classed as "Letter" size, and C5 is classed as "Large Letter" size.
+You can supply it by entering the 12-digit licence numbering into their Response Services Artwork Generator and pick the "Response Services Barcode" only, remembering that C6, DL and C5 are classed as "Letter" size, and C4 is classed as "Large Letter" size.
 Then choose either "EPS vector' or "PDF" format from the final radio button choice.

 Freepost Licence Barcode Example graphic